-It is becoming increasingly difficult to tend to four appetites in my house.
+It is becoming increasingly difficult to tend to four appetites.

-Because we all have different allergies and tastes and wants and likes (and at different times of the day on top of it), I am in a perpetual head-spin with catering to my
+Because we all have different allergies and tastes and wants and likes, I am in a perpetual head-spin catering to everyone.

-What does make it easier is to find meals that at least two out of the four of us can eat, which is why I love this recipe.
+Life is made easier if I find meals that at least two out of four of us can eat, which is why I love this recipe.

 - ½ yellow onion, chopped